CosmoMyzrailGorynych/svelte-hotkeys/README.md

 > [!NOTE]
 > Keys are handled based on their physical location on a standard QWERTY layout.
 (Basically, ) While this means that hotkeys will be the same no matter whether a user has English, German, Russian, or any other layout, but the hotkeys might be confusing for DVORAK and other less often used keyboard layouts.
+>
-> A good design choice would be communicating which hotkeys do what with more than text: for example, with a keyboard illustration with keys and their actions highlighted.
+> A good design choice would be communicating hotkeys with more than text: for example, with a keyboard illustration with keys and their actions highlighted.

 ### Using key modifiers (like Ctrl+C)